idec2021/UOregon/docs/documentation/notebook.md

 Make Agar+LB plates with Carbenicillin

 ## July 2nd
-Transform Phi29-pGS21a into DH5alpha using electroporation protocol(link electroporation protocol)
+Transform Phi29-pGS21a into DH5alpha using electroporation protocol

 | Component   | Volume |
 | ----| ---- |